Backdraft (film): Box office

 Backdraft grossed $77,868,585 in the US (ranking 14th in the box office for 1991), and $74,500,000 in other markets.

 Critical response

 Backdraft was praised for its special effects and performances, while much criticism was reserved for the story.
-It holds a 73% rating on Rotten Tomatoes based on 64 reviews, with an average rating of 6.2/10.
-The consensus reads, "It's not particularly deep, but Backdraft is a strong action movie with exceptional special effects."
+It holds a 72% rating on Rotten Tomatoes based on 65 reviews, with an average rating of 6.2/10.
+The consensus reads: "It's not particularly deep, but Backdraft is a strong action movie with exceptional special effects."
 Film critics Gene Siskel of the Chicago Tribune and Roger Ebert of the Chicago Sun-Times gave the film positive reviews.

+Janet Maslin of The New York Times wrote in her review: "Backdraft is undoubtedly the biggest, fanciest firefighting movie ever made, although the question of why this subject should lend itself to such extravagant treatment remains unanswered.
+Crammed with impressive pyrotechnics, this technically ambitious film observes the firefighter's life with boyishly awestruck fascination.
+There is about Backdraft so much of the wish-I-could-be-a-fireman-when-I-grow-up spirit, in fact, that the occupation itself manages to take center stage.
+As with last summer's Days of Thunder, an equally big and much less successful film about race-car drivers, the job and its ambiance seem to come first, with character and story line reduced to secondary considerations."
+Variety wrote in the magazine's review: "Director Ron Howard torches off more thrilling scenes in Backdraft than any Saturday matinee serial ever dared.
+Visually, pic often is exhilarating, but it's shapeless and dragged down by corny, melodramatic characters and situations."

 Audiences polled by CinemaScore gave the film an average grade of A on a scale of A+ to F.

 Accolades

 The film received three nominations at the 64th Academy Awards for Sound, Sound Effects Editing, and Visual Effects.

 Other media

 Novelization

 A paperback novelization of the film, written by Kirk Mitchell, was published in 1991.